JeanCarletta/HeatHack-Sessions/health-and-safety/elec-meter-safety.md

 - Do not allow children to touch meters.

 <!-- :TODO: picture of clamp on monitor -->
 In some community buildings, it is possible to use clamp-on electricity monitors to view electricity use, and sometimes to save data for later analysis.
 This is not possible in buildings with more powerful electricity supplies.
-Modern smart meters are often a better option, especially if your supplier will let you view or download historical data.  **Do not fit clamp sensors if the cables are over fifty years old or if you believe they are not double insulated.**
+Modern smart meters are often a better option, especially if your supplier will let you view or download historical data.  **Do not fit clamp sensors if the cables are over fifty years old or if you believe they are not double insulated.
+Never open electricity supply cabinets.**